sohaibsalman/udemy-nestjs/README.md

 # NestJS: The Complete Developer's Guide - Udemy Course

-Repository for practicing the material thought in **NestJS: The Complete Developer's Guide** course at udemt by **Stephen Grider**.
+Repository for practicing the material thought in **NestJS: The Complete Developer's Guide** course at udemy by **Stephen Grider**.
 [Udemy Course Link](https://www.udemy.com/course/nestjs-the-complete-developers-guide)

 This repository contains the practice projects developed during this course.